Biden says Justice Department is "taking a look" at Georgia elections law

 The new law includes provisions to require voter identification for absentee ballots, limit the use of ballot drop boxes, give state officials more power over elections and make it a crime to offer voters food and water as they wait in line.

 Critics argue that the law disproportionately affects Black voters, who were critical to recent Democratic victories.
-Mr. Biden narrowly won the state in the 2020 election, and Georgia sent two Democrats to the Senate after special elections in May.
+Mr. Biden narrowly won the state in the 2020 election, and Georgia sent two Democrats to the Senate after runoff elections in January.

 Asked by reporters on Friday how the White House could respond to the bill, Mr. Biden said "we're working on that right now."